HomeDirectoriesTurning Clicks into Customers: Optimizing Directory Landing Pages

 Key Insight: Set up phone call tracking for directory landing pages.
 Many conversions happen offline, especially for service businesses.
 Without call tracking, you’re flying blind on ROI.

 Create custom dashboards focusing on directory performance.
 Default analytics reports bury important data under irrelevant metrics.
 Build dashboards that answer specific questions: Which directories send the most valuable traffic?
 What’s our conversion rate by device type?
-How does time-of-day affect performance?
+How does time of day affect performance?

 Integration is everything.
 Connect your analytics to your CRM, email platform, and phone system.
-According to research on online directory benefits, businesses that track the full customer journey from directory click to final sale make dramatically better optimization decisions.
+According to research on online directory benefits, businesses that track the full customer journey from directory click to final sale make much better optimization decisions.

 The businesses winning at directory marketing aren’t necessarily the biggest or most established.
 They’re the ones paying attention to details, testing continuously, and always putting the customer experience first.
-They understand that every click represents a real person with real needs, not just a number in an analytics report.
+They understand that every click is a real person with real needs, not just a number in an analytics report.

 This article was written on: